 In the early 2000s, the BBC hosted a cult children’s television series Robot Wars.
 The premise of the show was to have robots - designed by amateur and professional roboteers - fight to the death!
 As you can imagine, it was an instant hit.

-After it went off the air, you might have thought that would be the end of it.
+After the original series went off the air, you might have thought that would be the end of it.
 However the roboteers still had their robots and weren’t going to give up that easily!
 So various live shows and events have been held every year since, with new robots being built and technologies improving.
 These days, highly engineered and incredibly powerful machines fight it out across the country.
 It is thus not surprising that the show is back on again!

 The basic premise of the sport is that two or more remote controlled robots have 3 minutes in an arena to disable their opponents by either getting them in the pit, out of the arena, or by destroying them.
 If more than one is still mobile, then the decision goes to the judges.
 They decide who wins based on style, control, damage and aggression.